hkopp/hkopp.github.io/index.md

 ---
 layout: page
-title: Koppian Adventures
+title: HKopp
 tagline: Math/Programming/Cybersecurity/Finance/...
 ---

-Hi,
-Welcome to my blog where I write mainly about math, programming, finance, and other stuff i find interesting.
-You can find a list of blog posts ordered by category [here]({{ site.url }}/categories).

 If you want to get notifications on new posts you can use [RSS]({{ site.url }}/rss.xml) or [Atom
 RSS]({{ site.url }}/atom.xml).

 ## Posts
-In the following you can find a list of all blog posts that i have written.
+A list of all blog posts that i have written.

 <ul class="posts">
   {% for post in site.posts %}